Brent McIntosh is the General Counsel and Corporate Secretary at Citi.

 McIntosh served in the White House from 2006 until 2009, first as Associate Counsel to the President in the White House Counsel’s Office and then as Deputy Assistant to the President and Deputy Staff Secretary.
 Before that, he served as a Deputy Assistant Attorney General at the Justice Department.
 At both the White House Counsel’s Office and the Justice Department, McIntosh’s work focused primarily on national security matters, including intelligence reform in the wake of 9/11.

 McIntosh holds an AB in economics and political science from the University of Michigan and a JD from Yale Law School, where he served as an Articles Editor for the Yale Law Journal.
 Following law school, he was a law clerk to two federal appellate judges, Dennis Jacobs of the Second Circuit and Laurence H. Silberman of the DC Circuit.
-He is a member of the Bretton Woods Committee, the Council on Foreign Relations, the International Institute for Strategic Studies, and the Reagan Institute Strategy Group.
+Brent serves on the Board of Directors of the Alexander Hamilton Society and the Advisory Council for the Official Monetary and Financial Institutions Forum.
+He is a member of the Council on Foreign Relations, where he previously served as Adjunct Senior Fellow for International Economics and Finance, as well as the Bretton Woods Committee, the International Institute for Strategic Studies, and the Reagan Institute Strategy Group.

 For more of Mr. McIntosh’s media hits, click here.